So you’ve tried many different types of photography—but now, maybe, you want to spruce up your portfolio with something new.

+One way to take your fine art photography to the next level is to seek out some training.
+That can include free online courses, photography workshops, or a full-fledged art school.
 Any of these options can help.
-Whether it’s learning photography skills you can use creatively for your fine art photos, or studying art to help find inspiration and the direction you want to take with your photography art.
+Whether it’s learning photography skills you can use creatively for your fine art photos, or studying art to help find inspiration and the direction with your photography art.

 If you choose the latter option, you’ll want to make sure you have a great portfolio for when you apply.
 Art and design schools usually judge prospective students on a variety of materials, like artist statements, interviews, and written tests.
 But your portfolio is one of the most important aspects.
 It can show people your talents, creativity, and development as an artist.